Diderot-Language/examples/README.md

 32-bit support if the `config/install.sh` command below fails with an error message like "`SML/NJ requires support for 32-bit executables`".
 How you fix this will vary between different versions of Linux;
-please tell us specific steps for your Linux flavor!
+please tell us any specific steps you learn for your specific Linux flavor.

-* On Ubuntu (at least in version 14.04): [`sudo apt-get install gcc-multilib`](http://stackoverflow.com/questions/23182765/how-to-install-ia32-libs-in-ubuntu-14-04-lts-trusty-tahr)
+* On Ubuntu: [`sudo apt-get install gcc-multilib`](http://stackoverflow.com/questions/23182765/how-to-install-ia32-libs-in-ubuntu-14-04-lts-trusty-tahr)  (tested on 14.04 and 15.10)

 Then, to compile `sml` from files at http://smlnj.org (the `wget` command is specific to version 110.79; there may now be a newer version):